adampatterson/Axe/README.md

 ### Credits
-Template tags are heavily modified versions of [_S](http://underscores.me/)
+Template tags are heavily modified versions of [_S](http://underscores.me/) Some of the class registration was inspired from by [Alecaddd](https://github.com/Alecaddd/awps)

 #### Disclaimer
 This theme is made for Me, and with my efficiencies in mind.
 That said, If you have anything to add then send me an email hello@adampatterson.ca